-We will be working from my own lesson notes developed from this textbook along with other textbooks and practice work will be from selected problems from a number of sources built into practice packets.
-So it is not required that you check out the course textbook from the DV bookstore.
+We will be working from my own lesson notes developed from thes textbooks along with other sources and practice work will be from selected problems from a number of sources built into practice packets.
+So, it is not required that you check out the course textbooks from the DV bookstore.

-However, in some cases the textbook includes more details about things like the derivations and proofs of theorems, so if this is of interest to you, I do recommend that you check out the textbook from the DV bookstore at the beginning of the year (the bookstore refers to this as the 'sky blue calculus book'.
+However, in some cases the textbook includes more details about things like the derivations and proofs of theorems, so if this is of interest to you, I recommend that you check out the Stewart calculus book from the DV bookstore at the beginning of the year (the bookstore refers to this as the 'black calculus book'.
+At the beginning of second semester, you can return the Calc III textbook and check out the Differential Equations textbook.